Bobby Petrino

-Robert Patrick Petrino (born March 10, 1961) is an American football coach.
-He currently serves as the offensive coordinator for the Texas A&M Aggies.
-He is the former head coach for the Missouri State Bears.
-Previously, he served as the head coach of the Louisville Cardinals football team from 2014 until being fired during the 2018 season.
-He previously held the post from 2003 to 2006.
+Robert Patrick Petrino (born March 10, 1961) is an American college football coach who is the interim head coach at the University of Arkansas.
+He served as the head football coach at Missouri State from 2020 to 2022.
+Petrino previously served as the head coach at the University of Louisville from 2014 until being fired during the 2018 season.
+He also held the post from 2003 to 2006.

-From 2008 to 2011, Petrino was the head football coach at the University of Arkansas.
-He was dismissed from that position in the spring of 2012 for covering up an extramarital affair with a football department staffer.
+From 2008 to 2011, Petrino was the head coach at the University of Arkansas.
+He was dismissed from that position in the spring of 2012 for covering up an extramarital affair with an athletic department staffer.
 Petrino also coached the Atlanta Falcons of the National Football League (NFL) for the first 13 games of the 2007 season.
-Petrino was in a Falcons team meeting when he told his staffers that he was hungry and left to get something to eat.
-Hours later, he still hadn’t returned.
-Staffers were extremely worried but then a staffer broke the news that he was being introduced as the new Head Coach of Arkansas on TV.
-While they thought he was out getting lunch, he was actually on a plane to Fayetteville.
-He spent the 2013 season as head football coach of the Western Kentucky Hilltoppers and 2020–2022 seasons as the head coach of the Missouri State Bears.
-He briefly was the Offensive Coordinator for the UNLV Rebels during the winter of 2022-23, but did not coach a game.
+He spent the 2013 season as head football coach at Western Kentucky.
+He also was the offensive coordinator at Texas A&M in 2023.

 Petrino has directed his college teams to nine bowl games, including the first Bowl Championship Series (BCS) bowl games for both the Louisville Cardinals and the Arkansas Razorbacks in their programs' histories.
-His teams have achieved four 10-win seasons along with six AP top-25 finishes.
+His teams have achieved four 10-win seasons and six AP Top 25 finishes.

 Early years

 Born in Lewistown, Montana, Robert Patrick Petrino grew up in Helena and graduated from Capital High in 1979.
 He attended hometown Carroll College and graduated with a physical education and a math minor in 1983.
 While at Carroll, he played quarterback for the Fighting Saints and began his coaching career there as a graduate assistant during the 1983 season.
-At the time, his father, Bob Petrino Sr., was the head coach of Carroll, a position he held from 1971 to 1999.
+At the time, his father Bob Petrino Sr. was the head coach of Carroll, a position he held from 1971 to 1999.